OneDeadKey/arsenik/README.md

 ![base, navigation and sym layers on a 33-key keyboard](img/all.svg)

-*Note: The keyboard layout presented here in the illustration is Qwerty but it works with other layouts as well — e.g. Azerty, Qwertz, Ergo‑L, Bépo…*
+*Note: The keyboard layout presented here in the illustration is Qwerty but it works with other layouts as well — Azerty, Qwertz, Ergo‑L, Bépo…*

 --------------------------------------------------------------------------------

 Table of contents
 --------------------------------------------------------------------------------